NannyML/nannyml/docs/glossary.rst

         A data period is a subset of the data used to monitor a model.
 NannyML expects the provided data to be in one of two data periods.

         The first data period is called the ``reference`` period.
 It contains all the observations for a period with an *accepted* level of performance.
 It most likely also includes ``target`` data.
+This period can be the test set for a model that only recently entered production or a selected benchmark dataset for a model that has been in production for some time.

         The second subset of the data is the ``analysis`` period.
 It contains the observations you want NannyML to analyse.
         In the absence of targets performance in the analysis period can be estimated.